Muharem Husković

-Muharem Husković (/bs/; born 5 March 2003) is an Austrian professional footballer who plays as a forward for Austrian Bundesliga club TSV Hartberg on loan from Austria Wien.
+Muharem Husković (/bs/; born 5 March 2003) is an Austrian professional footballer who plays as a forward for Bosnian Premier League club Željezničar.

 Husković started his professional career at Austria Wien, who assigned him to Young Violets in 2020.
+He was then loaned out to TSV Hartberg and Blau-Weiß Linz, in 2025.
+He signed with Bosnian club Željezničar in 2026.

 Club career

 Austria Wien

-Husković started playing football at a local club Kremser SC, before joining the youth academy of his hometown team Austria Wien in 2016.
+Husković started playing football at Kremser SC, before joining the youth academy of his hometown team Austria Wien in 2016.
 He made his professional debut playing for Austria Wien's feeder squad, Young Violets, against Liefering on 14 June 2020 at the age of 17.
 On 24 June, he scored his first professional goal against Vorwärts Steyr.
 In September, he signed his first professional contract with the club.

 Husković scored his first career hat-trick in a triumph over Juniors OÖ on 17 July.
 In January 2022, he extended his contract with Austria Wien until June 2025.

-In October, he suffered a severe knee injury, which was diagnosed as an anterior cruciate ligament tear and was ruled out for at least six months.
+In October 2022, Husković suffered a severe knee injury in a car crash, which was diagnosed as an anterior cruciate ligament tear and was ruled out for at least six months.
 He returned to the pitch on 9 July 2023, over nine months after the injury and managed to score a goal.

-Loan to TSV Hartberg
+Loan spells

 On 20 January 2025, Husković moved on loan to TSV Hartberg until the end of the season.
+In July 2025, he joined Blau-Weiß Linz on a loan deal.

+Željezničar

+On 3 February 2026, Husković left Austria Wien and signed a two-and-a-half-year contract with Bosnian Premier League side Željezničar.
+He debuted in a Bosnian Cup game against Sloga Doboj on 25 February, coming on as a substitute.
+He scored his first goal for Željezničar in a league game against BSK Banja Luka on 7 August 2026, which Željezničar won 2–1.

+International career

+Husković represented Austria at various youth levels.
+He is also eligible to represent Bosnia and Herzegovina via his parents.